GFAUnDead/YourListOnline/README.md

 is_admin is set to **TINYINT(1)** with a default value of **0** and indicates whether the user is an administrator or not.

 signup_date and last_login are both set to **DATETIME** and are used to store the date and time when the user signed up and last logged in, respectively.
+### Twitch Users Table
+The Twitch users table has the following columns:
+* id: an integer **primary key** that **auto-increments** with each new record added to the table.
+The maximum value for this column is 11 digits.
+* username: a string column with a maximum length of 255 characters and the **latin1_swedish_ci** character set and collation.
+This column stores the usernames of users in the system.
+* is_admin: is set to **TINYINT(1)** with a default value of **0** and indicates whether the user is an administrator or not.
+* api_key: a string column with a maximum length of 255 characters and the **latin1_swedish_ci** character set and collation.
+This column stores the API key associated with a user account.
+* access_token: a string column with a maximum length of 255 characters and the **latin1_swedish_ci** character set and collation.
+This column stores the access token associated with a user account.
+* refresh_token: a string column with a maximum length of 255 characters and the **latin1_swedish_ci** character set and collation.
+This column stores the refresh token associated with a user account.
+* expires_at: a datetime column that stores the expiration date and time for the access token associated with a user account.
+* signup_date and last_login are both set to **DATETIME** and are used to store the date and time when the user signed up and last logged in, respectively.
 ### Todos Table
 The todos table has the following columns:
 * id: a unique identifier for the todo item